 - The ROCA Test is a simple blood test that determines the likelihood of a woman having ovarian cancer.
 The test uses a woman’s age, menopausal status, risk status and serial blood measurements of CA-125 over time to produce a score that indicates her likelihood of having ovarian cancer.

-- The ROCA Test is for postmenopausal women aged between 50 and 84, or for women between 35 and 84 years of age who have an estimated ≥10% lifetime risk of ovarian cancer.
+- The ROCA Test is for women between 35 and 84 years of age who have an estimated ≥10% lifetime risk of ovarian cancer due to a BRCA1 or BRCA2 mutation.

 The ROCA Test differs from a standard CA-125 in that is does not use a fixed cut-off level of 35U/ml but instead uses an algorithm-based method to assess the significance of any change in the baseline level of CA125 to predict the risk of having ovarian cancer.
 The algorithm compares a woman’s serial CA-125 profile to a proprietary database of known CA-125 profiles (with and without cancer).
 The more a woman’s profile correlates with known profiles of ovarian cancer, the greater her risk.
 The algorithm also uses age, menopausal status and whether a woman is high risk for ovarian cancer as factors.